What can I expect if I visit Montclair Community Church?

 What began as only a dream in the hearts of a handful of people is today a growing church where people are rediscovering a fresh expression of God’s love and power in their lives.

-In September 2011, Montclair Community Church celebrates 20 years of ministry.
+In September 2011, Montclair Community Church celebrated 20 years of ministry.

 What is an seeker?